-Auburn's transportation network of roads, sidewalks, and bike lanes along with rail, air, and mass transit systems provide all users with safe and efficient movement throughout the community and beyond.
-Better integration of the interstate system into Auburns existing road network to promote smart growth infill development.
+Auburn's transportation network of roads, sidewalks, and bike lanes along with rail, air, and mass transit systems provide all users with safe and equitable movement throughout the community and beyond.
+Better integration of the interstate system into Auburn's existing road network shall be sought to enhance smart growth infill development.

 The road network is safe and efficient and accommodates drivers, pedestrians, and cyclists.
-A hierarchy of roads ensures that traffic moves through the community on designated routes, providing appropriate access and suitable traffic flow.
+A variety of street connections ensures that traffic moves through the community on various routes, providing appropriate access and suitable traffic flow.
 It also protects the integrity of established residential neighborhoods and gives priority to pedestrians, cyclists, and transit (bus, rail, etc.) in the densely built-up areas of the City, such as New Auburn and Downtown Auburn.
-Major roads efficiently move traffic through the community to significant local and regional destinations.

-Collector roads provide links within Auburn that alleviate traffic congestion and serve the needs of additional traffic created by community and regional growth areas.
+Major roads provide access through the community to significant local and regional destinations.
+Collector roads provide links within Auburn that serve the needs of additional traffic created by community and regional growth areas.
 Local roads provide safe and attractive neighborhood access for all users - drivers, pedestrians, and cyclists.

-The community supports long-range transportation planning that is linked to land use planning to mitigate the potential for congestion and to provide for greater regional access.
+The community supports long-range transportation planning that is linked to sustainable land use outcomes that mitigate the potential for unsafe routes and to provide for greater regional access.
 Such planning seeks to push through-traffic out of established neighborhoods and downtowns to make walking and biking and increased commercial activity more inviting.
 Such planning also involves the Maine Department of Transportation, the Maine Turnpike Authority, the Maine Port Authority, the Northern New England Passenger Rail Authority, the Lewiston/Auburn Complete Streets Committee and other local and regional transportation agencies.
-It seeks to ensure appropriate turnpike development ready access, and road infrastructure redevelopment projects that meet the needs of the community and the region.
+It seeks to ensure appropriate turnpike development, ready access, and road infrastructure redevelopment projects that meet the needs of the community and the region.